ZSR3004/Cell-Tracking/docs/CONTRIBUTION.md

    - Note that this will take a second to install.

+5. You must download the TIFF files we use in our testing.
+Please email Professor Mitchel to obtain these test files.

+   - Make sure that once the TIFF files are downloaded, their names match the names in our test files (these names are located in 'TIFF_PATHS').

+6. Go into your Cell-Tracking folder on your desktop and create a new folder named 'datasets'.
+Then, put all these TIFF files you just downloaded into the 'datasets' folder.

-5. Find the file whose tests you want to run.
+7. Find the file whose tests you want to run.
 This file will be referred to as TEST_FILE.
 (Make sure TEST_FILE includes ".py" at the end.
 For example, TEST_FILE could be tiffclass_test.py).

-6. Figure out which folder TEST_FILE lies in.
+8. Figure out which folder TEST_FILE lies in.
 Note that this folder is a folder within the "tests" folder.
 This folder will be referred to as TEST_FOLDER.
 Make sure you are running the test from the main directory.

-8. Run ```pytest TEST_FILE```
+9. Run ```pytest TEST_FILE```
 <br><br>

 Here's an example work flow.
 We'll assume you're starting from scratch because you just want to check the tests.